jantoniadis/nucleosynthesis/README.md

 ## Course overview

 Welcome to astro2042, a course on nucleosynthesis and the chemical evolution of galaxies!

+#### Goal
+> To understand the origin and distribution of isotopes in the Universe

+#### Bibliography
+1. B.E.J.
+Pagel, Nucleosynthesis  and Chemical  Evolution of  Galaxies, 1997, CambridgeUniversity Press, ISBN 0 521 55958 8.
+2. D.D.
+Clayton,Principles of Stellar Evolution and Nucleosynthesis, 1968, University ofChicago Press, ISBN 0 226 10953 4

 ### Lecture term: April 11 - July 11, 2019